SodaCode/SodaCode.github.io/README.md

-# patatap-clone

-This is a clone of Patatap.
-It uses HowlerJS and PaperJS to sync key presses to their sound file
+This is a clone of the Patatap application.
+Using Howler.js and Paper.js to utilize key events and sound queues.